LMS Integration Overview

 An LMS can optionally consume the following Eclipse APIs to enhance loan processing and decisioning:

+Transfers can be initiated to disburse loans to a wallet, or collect repayments from a wallet.
 Session-based transfers allow an LMS to initiate a repayment even when insufficient funds are available in the customer’s wallet.
 In this case, the funds are reserved and automatically transferred once they become available.

 Loan Disbursement Models